chipsalliance/caliptra-sw/runtime/README.md

 * Should hardware PCRs be clearable by runtime firmware?
 * Should runtime firmware support a quote API for signing hardware PCRs with a runtime alias key?
-* Which callers should be allowed to call DPE?
 * Should `ECDSA384_SIGNATURE_VERIFY` take an hash from the mailbox or use a hash from the SHA block?